EXCLUSIVE: Investigators believe sex assault suspect 'could strike again'

 A special tactical team made up of at least 40 people is working the case utilizing technical and social resources - even Chief of Detectives Dermot Shea was posting the suspect's pictures and video on Twitter and the $10,000 reward.

 Now there is a clearer shot of his face captured on a Q44 bus.
-Captain Anders says the have been able to run facial recognition.
+Captain Anders says they have been able to run facial recognition.

 "We have our facial recognition working on it as we speak," she said.

-Note: UPDATE: Help us find Ronald Williams, this is in connection with the sexual assault that happened in the vicinity of 72nd Road and Kissena Blvd in the confines of the @NYPD107Pct in #Queens on 4/30.
-Share info. $10,000 Reward Call #800577TIPS pic.twitter.com/uBxeCUnP5O— NYPD NEWS (@NYPDnews) May 5, 2018